-These three letters were written by Oramel Gates Daniels (1832-1915), the son of Horace Daniels (1799-1857) and Sally Bacon (1803-1878) of Westfield, Medina county, Ohio.
+These letters were written by Oramel Gates Daniels (1832-1915), the son of Horace Daniels (1799-1857) and Sally Bacon (1803-1878) of Westfield, Medina county, Ohio.
 He was married in 1854 to Clarissa (“Clara”) B. Farnum (1836-1896).
 He enlisted as a sergeant in Co.
 K, 8th OVI and served for three months in the original regiment.
 When the regiment was reorganized as a three-year unit, he enlisted again as a sergeant, was promoted rapidly to quartermaster sergeant. and by October 1862, he was a Second Lieutenant in Co.
 K. By March 1864, he was a First Lieutenant in Co.
 I and later transferred to Co.
 D. He was discharged form the 8th OVI in July 1864.

 The 8th OVI was one of the war’s hard fighting regiments.
 At Gettysburg, they had an advanced position for twenty-four hours in and beyond the Emmitsburg Road starting on July 2nd.
 They took part in the fighting around the Bliss Barn that day and the next day found themselves in the middle of the artillery duel that led up to Pickett’s charge.
 When the Confederate infantry advanced, they drove off the troops directly opposed to them and then changed front to fire in Brockenbrough’s Virginia Brigade, materially aiding the repulse of the assault, taking numerous prisoners and three battle flags.
 Daniels’ third letter records the praise received by their brigade commander, Gen. Alexander Hayes, as they returned to the Union lines.

-[Note: These three letters are from the private collection of Jim Doncaster and are published by express consent.
+[Note: The last three letters are from the private collection of Jim Doncaster and are published by express consent.
 The header image is a drawing of Gen. Hayes and his staff dragging the captured Rebel flags on the ground after the failed Confederate assault on the Union line 3 July 1863 at Gettysburg.]

 Headquarters Quartermaster Department